hamptonhughes/deep-learning-challenge/README.md

     *Place the rarer instances "APPLICATION TYPE" and "CLASSIFICATION" variabes into an "other" bin<br><br>
     ![alt text](images/binning.png)

-## Model Build
+## Model Build and Optimiation

-For the model build, we used two hidden layers with 80 and 50 neurons.
-The hidden layers use a relu activation function and the output layers uses a sigmoid.
-I tried adding additional hidden layers and using different acitivation functions such as tanh, linear, gelu, and selu.
-None of these tactics yielded a higher accuracy score.
-I also tried dropping various columns, but this also had a negative impact on accuracy.  <br><br>
+For the model build, I initially used one hidden layer with 5 neurons and a relu activation function.
+For the output layer, I used a sigmoid function.
+This model yielded a roughly 72.5% accuracy for the training data.

+I tried various tactics to optmimize the model, including adding more neurons, more hidden layers, different activations functions and changing the bins of the two variables we used earlier.
+Ultimately, I was not able to increase the accuracy by a substantial amount.
+I ended up using 2 hidden layers with 20 and 10 neurons, each.
+I used a tanh activation function for the hidden layers and a sigmoid function for the output layer.
+I also changed the bins on the Classification and Application type variables in order to include more rare instances.  <br><br>
     ![alt text](images/model_build.png)
 ##Results

-After numerous tries at different configurations, I landed on the above model that earned an accuracy score around 73% for the test data.
+After numerous tries at different configurations, I was able to only slightly optimize the model and get an accuracy score around 73.6% for the training data.
 Ultimately, there is still a lot of room for improvement in this model and I would not recommend the model for assessing whether or not a new venture will be successful.

-It is possible that an supervised learning model such as a logistic regression, decision tree, or random forest could do a better job at predicting venture success.
+It is possible that a supervised learning model such as a logistic regression, decision tree, or random forest could do a better job at predicting venture success.
 With more time, I would try some of these different models and also keep trying to drop various columns to see if the model is overfitting on too much data.